kei6u/retry/README.md

 [![GoDoc](https://godoc.org/github.com/kei6u/retry?status.svg&style=flat-square)](http://godoc.org/github.com/kei6u/retry)

 This Go library is made from only standard libraries and provides retry functionality for general operations.
-You can choose a retry strategy from constant intervals or the exponential backoff algorithm.
+You can choose a retry algorithm from constant intervals, decorrelated jitter algorithm, exponential backoff algorithm.

 ## Motivation

-There are popular fantastic similar libraries already.
-However, I want a new library that provides a more straightforward interface and implementation.
-This is the biggest and only motivation to create this library.
+I would like to use retry algorithms inspired by [Exponential Backoff And Jitter | AWS Architecture Blog](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) in Go.

+## When

+- When the database returns internal errors, your application will retry to run SQL with this library.
+- When the API returns 5xx errors, your application will retry to call it with this library.

 ## Usage